 In the state of Texas, if you are temporarily disabled due to an illness or an injury, will you qualify to receive any temporary disability benefits?

-If you are seriously injured for any reason in the state of Texas, after you’ve been examined by a healthcare provider, your next priority is speaking about your legal rights and options with a knowledgeable Texas accident attorney.
+If you are seriously injured for any reason in the state of Texas, after you’ve been examined by a healthcare provider, your next priority is speaking about your legal rights and options with a knowledgeable San Antonio workplace accident attorney.

 The right lawyer can determine if you are eligible for any disability benefits or if you have legal standing to file a personal injury lawsuit arising from your accident and injury.